ikmb/esga/docs/whatsnext.md

 Automated gene prediction will typically contain numerous errors that are best rectified through manual review and curation.
 A suitable platform for this is available with [WebApollo](http://genomearchitect.github.io/).

+## Hosting your annotation

+Once you have completed your curation, you will perhaps want to make it available - to collaborators or the wider community.
+One popular solution for this is [Jbrowse](https://jbrowse.org/jb2/).